siemens/ix/packages/documentation/docs/controls/forms/_forms-field_styleguide.md

 - **Required:** The asterisk states whether user input is required on the field before submitting the form.
 - **Field:** Use the appropriate field based on the type of input data, e.g. use [text inputs](../input.md) for text-based data, [checkboxes](../checkbox.md) for selecting from a list of predefined options, or [toggle switches](../toogle.md) for a binary choice.
 - **Help text:** Use a help text to help users to understand the field better.
 We typically use it when there are input restrictions or the label is not self-explanatory.
-- **Feedback message or tooltip:** Display validation feedback either below the input field or as tooltip when the user hovers or focuses on the form field.
+- **Show text as tooltip:** Display validation feedback either below the input field or as tooltip when the user hovers or focuses on the form field.
 Use a different text for the individual validation states that apply (see [validation](forms-validation.md)).
 - **Counter:** Use a counter to show the number of characters entered into the field and the maximum number of characters allowed.
 We typically use it for [text input](../input.md) or [textarea](../textarea.md) fields.

 ## Behavior in context